Giiinger/Elog_bot/README.md

 This project is an AI-powered counseling Telegram chatbot based on **Acceptance and Commitment Therapy (ACT)** and **Cognitive Behavioral Therapy (CBT)**.
 All conversations with the user are protected with end-to-end encryption, and users can securely share their counseling records with a professional counselor whenever they choose.

+You can find me in Telegram: search Elogchatbot or @Gin_goldbot

 <img src="./images/explanation.jpg" width="800">

 ## ✨ Key Features